Casey-WS/Casey-WS.github.io/README.md

 This is a website and uses PHP, you should upload all the files, and the dependencies, to a server.

-It is also viewable live [here](https://www.students.washington.edu/caseyws)
+It is also viewable live [here](https://www.students.washington.edu/caseyws) (Username and password required)

 ## Screenshot